-Intern to attorney: Jean Zhuang brings her creativity to her legal career
+Intern to attorney: Jean Zhuang combines multiple passions in her legal career

-Staff Attorney Jean Zhuang spends much of her time in SELC’s Chapel Hill, North Carolina, office looking for solutions to pollution from industrial toxins.
+Staff Attorney Jean Zhuang spends much of her time in the Southern Environmental Law Center’s Chapel Hill, North Carolina, office looking for solutions to pollution from industrial toxins.

 She got to see some of those solutions in action when she and her colleagues successfully stopped pollution from a chemical plant near Fayetteville in eastern North Carolina that was contaminating rivers, streams and drinking water sources with toxic chemicals for nearby and downstream communities.
 Jean helped negotiate a settlement that cut pollution off at its source, requiring the chemical company to reduce its pollution by more than 99 percent.